nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     ```
     If you need `Java`, you can download it from [Java Downloads](https://www.oracle.com/java/technologies/downloads/).

-2. Download the latest `.jar` file from [EZSTATES Releases](https://github.com/AY2425S1-CS2103T-F11-4/tp/releases).
+2. Download the latest `.jar` file from [EZSTATESS Releases](https://github.com/AY2425S1-CS2103T-F11-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for EZSTATE.
+3. Copy the file to the folder you want to use as the _home folder_ for EZSTATES.

 4. Open a command terminal and navigate to the folder with the `.jar` file by typing:
     ```bash